yensan57/flabbybeagle/_posts/2025-10-12-pahang-johor-d24-xo.md

 <u>Johor XO</u>

 Let us start with the Johor XO.
-As named, grown in Johor, which is lower altitude than Pahang generally.
-So it seems it is not necessary for very high altitudes to achieve high fermentation.
+As named, grown in Johor, which is lower altitude than Pahang generally (so it seems it is not necessary for very high altitudes to achieve high fermentation).

-Even though botanically a D24 cultivar, the taste characteristic is consistent, and a clear category of its own.
+Its taste characteristic is consistent, and a clear category of its own.

 Distinctive characteristics:
 - Very alcoholic, and not like a well-fermented D175 Red Prawn alcoholic.
 A totally much much higher level, similar to a very diluted hard liquor.
 Personally would describe it like a diluted fruit soju
 - Very soft, once you break through the skin membrane, can be runny just like a broken egg yolk
-- Flesh colour is generally whiter than D24 (sometimes can be very white)
+- Flesh colour is generally white
 - Seeds generally smaller than others, and the seed is soft and easy to squish (must be from steeping in all that ethanol)

 Once you've tried an authentic Johor XO, you'll see that it's really not possible to pass off any other sub-type as Johor XO.
 It is clearly in a taste profile of its own.